jakeberg/resume/tech_lead_assessment.md

 - Deployed containerized applications and Temporal workflows using OpenShift, ensuring rapid scaling.
 - Utilized KCL(Kinesis Client Library) with Kinesis Streams to process streaming data reliably at scale and manage sharding.

-** Heroku IMS **
+**SRE Responsibilities & IMS**
 - Migrated enterprise React applications to ECS with automated pipelines for CI/CD using GitHub Actions.
+- Used SNS, SQS and Lambdas for resource collection, which allowed for scaling of compute processes during resource scanning and DB updates.
 - Used Lambda API and Dataloader for cached querying to SQL database.

 ** SRE Resposibilities **
 - Deployed and managed mutliple containerized application that managed multiple SASS products that Client was using.
-Utilized health checks and rolling updates to ensure system stability
+Utilized health checks and rolling updates to ensure system stability.

 ---